stcarrez/ada-ado/docs/Tutorial.md

 clear that these files are model files that are generated.
 The database table `user` is represented by the Ada tagged record `User_Ref`.
 The record members are not visible and to access the attributes it is necessary to use getter or setter operations.

+The SQL files are generated for every supported database in the `db/mysql`, `db/sqlite` and `db/postgresql` directories.
+The generator generates two SQL files in each directory:

+* A first SQL file that allows to create the tables in the database.
+  The file name uses the pattern `create-`*name*-*driver*.
+* A second SQL file that contains `DROP` statements to erase the database tables.
+  The file name uses the pattern `drop-`*name*-*driver*.

 ## Getting a Database Connection